kriszucs/triangle-stacks/README.md

 [![example of the triangle stacks visualization](https://plotparade.com/chartimg/triangle/triangle2.gif)](#)

-This "Triangle Stacks" data visualization gives a recap of a match and shows the order in which teams scored.
+This "Stacked Triangle" data visualization gives a recap of a match and shows the order in which teams scored.
 This works for several sport disciplines when teams or individuals win by scoring goals or points.

 [![animation explanation drawing](https://krisztinaszucs.com/blog/20220829_gif/img/expanation-01.png)](#)